 Instead, if they want to find love, they must cross the border into another country—the Texan cowboys into Mexico, the Dakotans to Canada.

 8. “Highway Headin’ South” By Dolly Parton

 North Dakotans might take issue with this song appearing on a list of songs about North Dakota, as it doesn’t exactly extol the virtues of the place.
 Dolly Parton calls the state out specifically, saying that a Southern girl just can’t deal with the cold there.

 However, she sings that the state got the best years of her life, and it would seem, from the lyrics, that the only thing she disliked about living there was that it was cold.

 While leaving North Dakota behind, she’s looking forward to the warmth of the South, where she presumably will wish she was back up north come August.

 It’s tough to leave an official state song off a list of songs about a particular state.
 However, “North Dakota Hymn” is a straightforward piece of music that does what it set out to do: be a song about North Dakota.

 And it’s a hymn, meaning it’s written in four-part harmony and would fit right in as part of a church service.

 Poet James Foley met Teddy Roosevelt out in the Badlands, which tells you something about his adventurous nature.

-Doc Walker is a band, not a person (or a doctor) out of Canada.
+Now we’ve come to the last song in our list, which is by Doc Walker—a band, not a person (or a doctor) out of Canada.
 In “North Dakota Boy,” the band tells the sad tale of a North Dakota kid who follows his love to Nashville as she chases fame and fortune.